• Skip to primary navigation

 So, please, give yourself some permission to be a beginner as you learn the best way that works specifically for YOU to conquer nursing school exams.

-Tip #1 – Understand the exam
+Tip #1 – Understand the Exam

-This will inform how you study and manage your time.
+Understanding the exam will inform how you study and manage your time.
 That way you can maximize every study session because you know it will be moving the needle for you.
 The way these are set up can vary widely, so you really need to get a basic understanding of what they’ll be testing you on.

 This also means understanding what you’ll be tested on.
 Is this a comprehensive exam with many topics, or is this an exam of a specific topic (like nephrology, for example).
 If your professor gives you any hints about the specific topics, take note and devote study time accordingly.